bokumentation/ESP32-Arduino-as-Components-Starter/README.md

 ---
 ## Choosing Programming Style

-We can write your code in either the familiar Arduino style or the native ESP-IDF style.
+We can write our code in either the familiar Arduino style or the native ESP-IDF style.

 ### Arduino IDE Style
 This style uses the standard `setup()` and `loop()` functions.
 To enable this, we must enable `Autostart Arduino setup and loop boot` in `idf.py menuconfig` under the `Arduino options` section.